First Home Super Saver Scheme

 Accessing your voluntary super contributions to put towards buying your home is easy.

 Start by making voluntary contributions to your super account.
-It could be through pre-tax salary sacrificing or after-tax personal payment.
+It could be through pre-tax salary sacrificing or after-tax payment.

 You don’t need to create a separate super account.
-Your contributions go straight into your regular account and work for you there, while you’re saving up for the rest of your deposit.
+Your contributions go straight into your existing super account and work for you there, while you’re saving up for the rest of your deposit.
 And because your payments are just normal voluntary contributions, you don’t even need to notify your super fund of your intentions.

 If you need more information – or just reassurance – talk with a financial planner at your Industry SuperFund.